jotpowers/Personal-Growth/conceit-of-speed.md

 Looking at this one way, you could perceive it as coming from a place of humility.
 It assumes that you're just bad at what you do.
 But in fact, I think the opposite is true and actually Dunning-Krueger also explains this.
 Their same study says:

-  Roughly, participants who found tasks to be easy erroneously presumed that the tasks also must be easy for others; in other words, they assumed others were as competent as, if not more competent than, themselves.[1]
+> "Roughly, participants who found tasks to be easy erroneously presumed that the tasks also must be easy for others; in other words, they assumed others were as competent as, if not more competent than, themselves."

 You'll notice that my assumption, when placed in a different light could also be phrased as: